jessepav/lacygoill-wiki-backup/tmux/tmux.md

 Source: <https://github.com/tmux/tmux/issues/2173>

 ###
-### Tmux crashes, but it doesn't dump a core file!
+### tmux crashes, but it doesn't dump a core file!
 #### How to get a backtrace?

     $ tmux -Lx kill-server